-Just as regular beef follows a standard USDA grading system (Choice, Prime, Select, etc.), Wagyu and Kobe beef have their own grading standard, which measures the meat’s intramuscular fat, also known as “marbling.”
+Just as regular beef follows a standard USDA grading system (Choice, Prime, Select), Wagyu and Kobe beef have their own grading standard, which measures the meat’s intramuscular fat; this is also known as “marbling.”

-Although there are some American producers of full-blood Wagyu breeds, most of American Wagyu beef comes of a cross between Japanese Wagyu breeds and other classic breeds like Angus.
+Although there are some American producers of full-blood Wagyu breeds, most American Wagyu beef comes from a cross between Japanese Wagyu breeds and other classic breeds like Angus.
 Domestic or American Wagyu follows the Japanese BMS scale for grading meat.

-Riddled with a good amount of creamy white fat marbling, MS 3 and MS 4 Wagyu beef delivers mouthwatering flavor, and a softer texture than you’ll ever experience from supermarket steaks, all thanks to the privileged flavor profile of Wagyu cattle genetics.
-At a reasonable price, this is the perfect starter Wagyu…or for those who like to indulge often!
+Wagyu marbling produces an even softer texture than you’ll ever experience from supermarket steaks, all thanks to the privileged flavor profile of Wagyu cattle genetics.
+At a reasonable price, this is the perfect starter Wagy or for those who like to indulge often!

 Richer and denser premium steak cuts, with Wagyu Marble Scores of 5 and 6, you’ll see significantly more of that gorgeous webbing of fat, and you’ll notice a creamier mouth-feel in each bite.
 Buttery without being overwhelmingly opulent, you still indulge in significant portions without risking a richness overload.